 NC Fathers is a blog maintained by an ever growing group of fathers in North Carolina, as well as many paternal family members (paternal grandmothers, step-mothers, paternal aunts and uncles, and other women in these families), who are working to reform the NC Courts, politicians, and educate others on issues related to NC Child Support Enforcement and Child Custody in NC.

 How do we unite all Non-Custodial Families?
 We think what happens many times here is that non-custodial mothers hate this page because of custodial fathers, and non-custodial fathers hate this page because of custodial mothers.
 Folks, our organization does not advocate for ANY system that maintains the custodial and non-custodial roles.
 We are not advocating for custodial fathers or mothers.
-Our belief is that system along with each of your divorce attorney pits parents against each other and encourages fighting (to win) for 18 years which only hurts children.
+Our belief is that system along with each of your divorce attorney pits parents against each other and encourages fighting (to win) for 18 years which only hurts children and helps lawyers.
 We think that there needs to be two systems, one where shared parenting is the norm and first thought of Judges.
 ONLY after one parent either REFUSES to follow shared parenting or is found unfit via EVIDENCE (not accusations) then move to the custodial vs non-custodial roles until the unfit parent resolves his/her issues and then move back to equally shared parenting.
 Our appeal to you is stop focusing on what the non-custodial/custodial parent has done and focus on the system that is in place to KEEP you fighting to make NC rich and receiving federal money from the Title IV-D program.
 Additionally, we are tired of being held accountable for domestic violence policies in the state when women are committing violence and neglect and they get custody.

 NC Fathers is not a place for non-custodial fathers who make the conscious decision to NOT be active and involved their children’s lives, and who do not pay child support.